Published on Mar 15, 2022

 - Do some stretching

-How do I limit my child’s screen time in summer?
+How do I limit my kid’s screen time in summer?

-Here are few ideas to limit children’s screen time in summer:
+Here are a few ideas to limit kid’s screen time in summer:

 - Allow using digital devices only in specific areas of your home.